Skip to main content

 The human foot consists of 26 bones.
 The navicular bone is one of them, connecting the ankle to the midfoot and forefoot bones.
 It plays a significant role in forming the arch that supports walking.

 Unfortunately, the navicular bone is susceptible to fractures for various reasons.
-This problem is quite common in athletes as they kick, sprint, twist, and fall almost daily.
+This problem is common in athletes as they kick, sprint, twist, and fall almost daily.
 Some other factors include irritation of nerves, ligament injuries, and Accessory navicular syndrome.

 The Anatomy of the Navicular Bone